jakemedrano911/Terminal/README.md

 speeds.
 Setting the **User Speed** or **Computer Speed** slider to `0` skips its respective animation entirely.
 Your chosen settings are stored in your browser and restored on the next visit.

+## Offline installation

+The terminal now ships with a Progressive Web App shell so it can keep working without an active network connection.

+1. Open `index.html` from a local server or your preferred hosting provider.
+2. Use your browser's install prompt (or the “Add to Home Screen” option on mobile) to install **RobCo Termlink**.
+3. The first load caches `index.html`, the builder, configuration, fonts, and all bundled audio.
+Future launches can run entirely offline.

+If you update the project files, revisit the page once online to refresh the cache.
+A lightweight static server such as `python -m http.server` still works for local testing, but the install step is no longer required once the cache is primed.

+## Custom audio sources

+Custom enter-key sounds can now come from either hosted URLs or a local folder:

+- Enter a web-accessible directory (for example, a GitHub Pages folder or a local server) in **Custom Sound Source → Hosted URL** and the terminal will fetch `.wav` and `.mp3` files as before.
+- Choose **Pick a local folder when the terminal loads** in the builder to have the running terminal prompt for a folder using the File System Access API.
+  Once granted, the selection is remembered in the browser and works offline.

+When working offline, remember that hosted URLs still need to be reachable over HTTP/HTTPS.
+Local folders are only available in browsers that support `window.showDirectoryPicker`; if unavailable, the Hosted URL option remains the fallback.